davidrosenberg/mlcourse/course-faq.md

 I think you'll be surprised how much easier it is to remember something once you've fully mastered it.
 In any case, once you master something, I always recommend that you write a note to your future self, explaining the concept.
-This should be somehting you can read in 6-12 months (or years, eventually) when you need that mastery, but you've forgotten the details.
+This should be something you can read in 6-12 months (or years, eventually) when you need that mastery, but you've forgotten the details.
 You'll have trouble writing the note if you don't fully understand the material, so it's also a good self test.
-I have 100s pages of these types of notes, and I have find them immensely useful over the years.
+I have 100s pages of these types of notes, and I've found them immensely useful over the years.

 ## Is all the math really necessary?